rdkcentral/rdkservices/Bluetooth/doc/BluetoothPlugin.md

 <a name="method.getDeviceVolumeMuteInfo"></a>
 ## *getDeviceVolumeMuteInfo <sup>method</sup>*

 Gets the volume information of the given Bluetooth device ID.

 ### Events

- No events are triggered .
+ No Events.

 ### Parameters